The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 3. Write down the learners’ feedback, using their words.
 By asking for feedback from the learners you involve them and the feedback will be useful for improving your lesson(s).

 4. Use WhatsApp to stay in touch with the learners outside the classroom.
-This medium helps to communicate, participate, motivate, collaborate and enhances your digital competences and those of the learners.
+This medium helps to communicate, participate, motivate, collaborate and enhances your and the learners’ digital competences.

 • Send an inspiring, accessible, funny reminder before you start a training